rustprooflabs/pgosm-flex/docs/DOCKER-RUN.md

 Start the `pgosm` Docker container to make PostgreSQL/PostGIS available.
 This command exposes Postgres inside Docker on port 5433 and establishes links to the local directory created above (`~/pgosm-data`).
+If your data is stored in a different location, update this value.

-Using `-v /etc/localtime:/etc/localtime:ro` allows the Docker image to use your the host machine's timezone, important when for archiving PBF & MD5 files by date.
+Using `-v /etc/localtime:/etc/localtime:ro` allows the Docker image to use the host machine's timezone instead of UTC.
+This is important when determining if the data to load should be the latest file (download) or a historic (local) file.

 ```bash